Viswonathan06/Autonomous-Ever/README.md

 # Autonomous-Ever
-Reposittory to keep track of all the progress under Autonomous Subsystem
+Repository to keep track of all the progress under Autonomous Subsystem

 ---